Tropical Storm Olivia drops light rain on Maui, Big Island

-HONOLULU (AP) — Tropical Storm Olivia is dropping light rain on Maui and the Big Island as its outer rain bands approach the state.
+HONOLULU (AP) — Tropical Storm Olivia began dropping light rain on Maui and the Big Island on Tuesday as its outer rain bands approach the state.

-Central Pacific Hurricane Center meteorologist Matthew Foster said Tuesday the storm could deposit 10 to 15 inches of rain on the islands, though some areas could get as much as 20 inches.
+The storm could deposit 10 to 15 inches of rain on the islands, though some areas could get as much as 20 inches, Central Pacific Hurricane Center meteorologist Matthew Foster said.

-He says some places might be more blocked from the rainfall, depending on the wind direction.
+Some places might be more blocked from the rainfall, depending on the wind direction, he said.

-Olivia was a couple of hundred miles east of Maui Tuesday morning.
+Olivia was a couple of hundred miles east of Maui and heading toward that island as it packed maximum sustained winds of 60 mph (95 kph.)

 Most Read Nation & World Stories